 I wanted to really challenge the unit while doing the HR500 review this season.
 It is very hard to determine if a deer has smelled you or not and even harder to put yourself in a position where you know they will come downwind of your stand.
 I knew testing this would be a challenge, so I set out to purposely hunt locations when my wind was not optimal for the hunt.
 I didn’t like the possibility of wasting hunts just to test this, but I didn’t see any other way to really challenge the HR500.

-Over the course of the Pennsylvania Archery Season, I had three (3) unique situations where I had bucks come directly to the tree I was hunting in from my downwind side.
+Throughout the Pennsylvania Archery Season, I had three (3) unique situations where I had bucks come directly to the tree I was hunting in from my downwind side.
 The first had a big-bodied 6-point come from my uphill, downwind side as thermals were pulling my scent up the mountain.

 At approximately 25 yards, the buck knew something was different and put his nose up and licked it trying to figure out what he was smelling.
 He then relaxed and worked his way directly downwind of my tree and got to as close as 10 yards, almost at eye level due to the slope.
-He stood there and fed for about five minutes until I moved to adjust my camera and he moved laterally to about 20 yards.
-He continued feeding and was never spooked to run away.
-The wind speed was approximately 4-5 MPH.

 I had two similar encounters through the season with another 6-point and a small 4-point.
 I did not have any older mature bucks come into my stand location from the downwind side.
 I noticed that with all these situations, the wind speed was never gusting past 15 MPH.
 I did not have any deer come into me from the downwind side at wind speeds higher than that.